-- 7.3 The NPPF (Document 8) was introduced by the Government and took effect from March 2012.
-It contains national policy and is intended to guide planning decisions and policies along the lines of sustainable development with a view to promoting social economic and environmental wellbeing. - 7.4 Paragraphs 18-22 of the NPPF deals with policies designed for 'Building a strong, competitive economy'.
+7.3 The NPPF (Document 8) was introduced by the Government and took effect from July 2018.
+It contains national policy and is intended to guide planning decisions and policies along the lines of sustainable development with a view to promoting social economic and environmental wellbeing.

-- 7.5 Paragraph 18 outlines the Government commitment to secure economic growth in order to 'create jobs and prosperity'.
-Paragraph 19 indicates that the planning system should do 'everything it can to support sustainable economic growth'.
-The point is made that the planning system should not act as an impediment to sustainable growth and '.....therefore significant weight should be placed on the need to support economic growth through the planning system'.
-Paragraph 20 makes clear that local authorities should adopt a proactive stance towards meeting the needs of business development so as to support a modern economy.
-Paragraph 21 requires that in preparing any local plan, a local authority shall look to 'set out a clear economic vision and strategy for the area which positively and proactively encourages sustainable economic growth' and in particular shall look to where possible 'identify strategic sites, for local and inward investment to match the strategy and to meet anticipated needs over the plan period'.
-The paragraph also indicates that there should be support for existing business sectors and a plan to attract emerging sectors likely to locate to the area.
-Paragraph 22 indicates that the allocation of employment land should be kept under review. - 7.6 The Council contends that the proposals to develop the Order Land are in accordance with the requirements of the NPPF as set out above, in that the proposed extension to the Industrial Estate is aimed at securing provision of industrial units that would facilitate business growth in sectors important to the local economy, notably but not exclusively the (advanced) manufacturing sector and furthermore the provision of larger units (over delivery of Phases 1 and 2) would be designed to satisfy a proven demand to cater for potential inward investment into the Borough, as well as providing smaller starter units for new SME businesses which are of crucial importance to the local economy in Pendle.
+- 7.4 Paragraphs 80-82 of the NPPF deals with policies designed for 'Building a strong, competitive economy'. - 7.5 Paragraph 80 indicates the importance of supporting economic growth and productivity taking account of the needs of local businesses and wider development opportunities.
+Paragraph 81(a) makes clear that planning policy should set out a clear economic vision and strategy that supports sustainable economic growth.
+Paragraph 81(b) provides that planning policy should where appropriate identify strategic sites for local and inward investment which fits with the wider strategy referred to in paragraph 81(a).
+Paragraph 81(c) requires planning policy to address potential barriers to investment, and this includes proposals to deal with inadequate infrastructure. - 7.6 The Council contends that the proposals to develop the Order Land are in accordance with the requirements of the NPPF as set out above, in that the proposed Phase 2 extension to the Industrial Estate will be large enough and flexible enough to accommodate a range of different sized units which would facilitate business growth in sectors important to the local economy, notably but not exclusively the (advanced) manufacturing sector.
+Furthermore the provision of larger units (over delivery of Phases 1 and 2) would be designed to satisfy a proven demand to cater for potential inward investment into the Borough, as well as providing smaller starter units for new SME businesses which are of crucial importance to the local economy in Pendle.